Topic Collection Cover Page

 Colorado Department of Public Health and Environment.
 (2022).
 Annex B: Colorado Crisis Standards of Care Plan.
 CDPHE All Hazards Internal Emergency Response and Recovery Plan.

-This comprehensive crisis standards of care plan outlines state-level process and decision making and resource allocation during events that surpass available capacities and capabilities and provides a structure for clinical decisions (though some of the triage decision tools are not the most current).
+This deactivated COVID-19 crisis standards of care plan outlines state-level process and decision making and resource allocation were used or proposed for situations that surpassed available capacities and capabilities and provides a structure for clinical decisions (though some of the triage decision tools are not the most current).
 The plan also details a robust engagement and development process.

 Favorite: